epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Hi <<name>>,

 Your SRCP account is ready.
+There is a brief introductory video and overview of SRCP on the documentation homepage: https://srcp-docs.readthedocs.io/

-To use SRCP you will need to either use a computer connected to the Cambridge University Network, or connected to the Cambridge University VPN.
+If you feel you would like me to demonstrate the basic functionality of SRCP (logging in, starting a remote desktop, running applications etc) I am happy to set up a meeting with you.
+Otherwise, to use SRCP you will need to either use a computer connected to the Cambridge University Network, or the Cambridge University VPN.
 Instructions for connecting to the VPN as here:

 https://help.uis.cam.ac.uk/service/network-services/remote-access/uis-vpn

-Then you can proceed with the "Logging in for the first time section" in the documentation:
+Then you can proceed with the “Logging in for the first time section” in the documentation:

 https://srcp-docs.readthedocs.io/en/latest/00-Logging-in-for-the-First-Time.html